nogringo/blone/README.md

 ## Dashboard

-Your Blone dashbord is available at `https://your.domain/dashboard/index.html`
+Your Blone dashboard is available at `https://your.domain/dashboard/index.html`

 ## Todo